NPN/coerceo/README.md

 ## Legal

+This game is an unofficial clone.
+Please support the official game by buying it at [coerceo.com](http://coerceo.com/order.html).

 This game is licensed under the AGPLv3.

 This game uses the font [Fira Sans](https://github.com/mozilla/Fira) which is licensed under the OFL v1.1.